Ricardo Márquez Flores

 Ricardo Marquez Flores (born 16 June 1943) is a Peruvian businessman and former Fujimorist politician.
 He was First Vice President of Peru during the second term of Alberto Fujimori between 28 July 1995 and 28 July 2000, and later served as Second Vice President of Peru during Fujimori's brief third term from 28 July 2000, until the resignation of Fujimori on 21 November 2000.
+He served as the president of the National Society of Industries (SNI) on two occasions, from 1993 to 1994 and from 2018 to 2022.

 Early life and career

 He was born to María Esther Flores Lozano de Marquez.
 He studied at the Leoncio Prado Military College in the La Perla-Callao district, and later studied Industrial Engineering at New York University.

 He was Vice President of the National Confederation of Private Business Institutions (CONFIEP).
 From 1993 to 1994, he served as the president of the National Society of Industries.

 Political career

 First Vice President (1995–2000)

-In the 1995 general elections, he ran for First Vice President, in the presidential ticket of then-president Alberto Fujimori, who triumphed in his first re-election.
+In the 1995 general election, he ran for First Vice President, in the presidential ticket of then-president Alberto Fujimori, who triumphed in his first re-election.
 Márquez was commissioned to launch a five-year export promotion plan, the goal of which was to turn Peru into a vigorous export economy.

 In April 1996, the government created the Export Promotion Commission (Prompex), which was chaired by Márquez.

 He was President of the Center for the Promotion of Small and Micro-enterprises (PROMPYME).